kervsotit/Final-Project-OOP/README.md

 ## 📁 Project Structure

--**Main.java** - Entry point of the program.
+**`Main.java`** - Entry point of the program.
 It displays the menu, handles user input, and connects all the features such as adding, viewing, totaling, and filtering expenses.

--**Expenses.java** - Represents a single expense record.
+**`Expenses.java`** - Represents a single expense record.
 It stores four private variables (date, category, description, amount), enforcing encapsulation.
 It also provides getters so the data can be safely accessed when viewing expenses.

--**FoodExpense.java/ TransportExpense.java / BillsExpense.java** -Subclasses of Expenses that automatically set their own category through super().
+**`FoodExpense.java / TransportExpense.java / BillsExpense.java`** -Subclasses of Expenses that automatically set their own category through super().
 They inherit the parent class’s properties, allowing the program to create specialized expense objects based on user input.

--**AddExpense.java** - Handles the entire process of adding a new expense.
+**`AddExpense.java`** - Handles the entire process of adding a new expense.
 It collects user input, validates the amount, creates the correct expense object (using the category), and stores it in the expenses array.

--**ExpenseViewer.java** - Defines the method view() without showing how it works.
+**`ExpenseViewer.java`** - Defines the method view() without showing how it works.
 This applies abstraction by letting the viewer behavior be implemented differently by any class.

--**ConsoleExpenseViewer.java** - Implements the ExpenseViewer interface.
+**`ConsoleExpenseViewer.java`**- Implements the ExpenseViewer interface.
 Formats and displays all expenses in a table-like layout.

 ## 🚀HOW TO RUN THE PROGRAM
 1. 📂Open the `src` folder in VS Code.